AbstractSDK/abstract/contracts/tendermint-staking/README.md

-# TendermintStake Api
+# TendermintStake Adapter

-Api to easily delegate and claim rewards from validators.
+Adapter module to easily delegate and claim rewards from validators.

 # Features